harrycresswell/harry/content/page/build.md

 All media on the site (images, GIFs etc) is hosted by [Cloudinary](https://cloudinary.com/), a cloud based storage service.
 This way I’m not committing large media files to GitHub and can avoid slow build times. ~~Cloudinary provides automatic responsive images and compression with 'transformations' set in the URL.
 You can read [more about how that works here](/articles/cloudinary/)~~.

 I’ve now switched to [a simple responsive image workflow](/writing/responsive-images-next-gen-formats/) which utilises the power of Cloudinary URL transformations and automatic creation of next-gen image formats.
 The approach avoids the need for JavaScript and ensures the most optimum format is rendered.

-If you have any further questions [drop me an email](mailto:studio@harrycresswell.com) or a [tweet](https://twitter.com/harrycresswell/).
-I'd be more than happy to help.